serginator/cv/out/resume.md

 Web: http://www.serginator.com

 **FullStack JavaScript developer with 5+ years industry experience, since age of 6 with computers and since age of 12 dealing with code**, with strong skills in code quality, performance and continuous integration.
-I have the capacity to learn new languages and adaptability to new environments in no time thanks to my overall knowledge of languages and operative systems.
+Capacity to learn new languages and adaptability to new environments in no time thanks to his overall knowledge of languages and operative systems.

 ## SKILLS

-  - Web Development: HTML5 CSS3 JavaScript REST AJAX Node.js
+  - Web: HTML5 CSS3 JavaScript REST AJAX
   - JavaScript: jQuery AngularJS Node.js Zepto.js Underscore
-  - Continuous Integration: Jenkins Sonar Grunt.js Unix
+  - CI: Jenkins Sonar Grunt.js Unix Docker
   - Databases: MySQL SQLite NoSQL MongoDB
   - SCM: Git Github SVN TFS